vinfreecs/genga/Documentation.md

     with: case = -3 for ejected bodies, and case = -2 for bodies falling into the central mass.

 ## The aeGrid file: aeCount<aeGrid name>_<time step>.dat
-If the useGridae value in the 'define.h' file is set to one, then at the coordinate output interval, a new aeGrid file is created.
-This file contains two Matrices of the size Na x Ne, where Na and Ne are set in the 'param.dat' file.
+If the use_aeGrid value in the 'param.h' file is set to one, then at the coordinate output interval, a new aeGrid file is created.
+This file contains two matrices of the size Na x Ne followed by two matrixes of the size Na x Ni, where Na, Ne and Ni are set in the 'param.dat' file.
 The first matrix contains the number of time steps which a particle was at the corresponding semi major axis and eccentricity bin, since the last output time
 The second matrix contains the same information since the beginning of the simulation.
+The next to matrices contain the same for the inclination.

 In the multi simulation mode all sub simulations are contributing to the same files.
 See [here](#markdown-header-aegrid) for more details.